 Exodus 20:15 presumes that people own something that can be stolen.
 For instance, I cannot take my neighbor’s donkey because it belongs to my neighbor.
 Or as a modern example includes intellectual property.
 You cannot search through my email files and give them to whomever you choose unbeknownst to me; to do so is to steal another’s property.

 B. THE TENTH COMMANDMENT

 “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor.”
 Exodus 20:17 above, addresses the heart.
-Covet (chamad) in this Hebrew passage and epithumeo in Greek (cf. Rom.
-7:7) means “a strong desire; wantonness.”
-As used in this context, it is the desire to take from another what rightfully belongs to him.
+Covet (chamad) in this Hebrew passage and epithumeo in Greek (cf. Romans 7:7) means “a strong desire; wantonness.”
+Used in this context, covet is the desire to take from another what rightfully belongs to him.

-Note specifically that the passage does not say those things belong to the community or the government; three times the passage uses the word neighbor (rea) meaning “a person, friend or fellow.”
-Again, the passage reveals that the ox or donkey is not owned by a government, but by a person, friend or fellow: that is to whom God says it belongs.
+Note specifically that the passage does not say those things belong to the community or the government; three times the passage uses the word neighbor (rea) meaning “a person, friend, or fellow.”
+Again, the passage reveals that the ox or donkey is not owned by a government, but by a person, friend, or fellow: that is to whom God says it belongs.